wso2/k8s-api-operator/docs/GettingStarted/quick-start-guide.md

 - By default the API is secured with JWT.
 Hence a valid JWT token is needed to invoke the API.
 You can obtain a JWT token using the API Controller command as below.

     ```sh
-    >> apictl set --token-type JWT

-    Output:
-    Token type set to: JWT
-    ```
-- Generate access token for the API with the following command.

-    ```sh
     >> apictl get-keys -n online-store -v v1.0.0 -e k8s --provider admin -k